Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 Connects to a [CMSIS-Driver VIO Interface](https://arm-software.github.io/CMSIS_6/latest/Driver/group__vio__interface__gr.html), a virtual I/O interface that connects on physical boards to LEDs and switches.

-### STDIN / STDOUT / STDERR
+### STDIO

-I/O redirection via the [CMSIS-Compiler](https://arm-software.github.io/CMSIS-Compiler/main/index.html) software component.
+The `STDIN`, `STDOUT`, `STDERR` describes the I/O redirection via the [CMSIS-Compiler](https://arm-software.github.io/CMSIS-Compiler/main/index.html) software component.
 Typical the redirect is to a UART dedicated for debugging.

 ## Arduino Shield